Company culture is about more than everyone getting along or creating a fun environment to work in.

 The foundation of your organization’s culture as either collaboration or cooperation depends on the company’s purpose and structure.

-In most cases, an organization will be reliant on creating an atmosphere of collaboration, with a team or number of teams whose members rely on one another to contribute toward their common success.
+In most cases, an organization will be reliant on creating an atmosphere of collaboration, with a team or number of organizations whose members rely on one another to contribute toward their joint success.

 Creating a culture of collaboration will begin with a realistic and honest overview of each individual’s abilities, as well as vulnerabilities.